Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Interceptor or the Protection Fighting Style.

 You have mastered techniques to take advantage of every drop in any enemy's guard.
-You gain the following benefits:

 * When you hit a creature with an opportunity attack, the creature's speed becomes 0 for the rest of the turn if it is large or smaller or has its speed halved for the rest of the turn if its huge.
 * Creatures provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.